SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Overview of SSTRED processing

 \subsection{Pre-MOMFBD}

-The first step in processing SST data for a particular observing day is running a setup script, that locates and analyzes the directory tree with the day's observed data, identifying science data as well as the various kinds of calibration data.
-A configuration file and a script with the recommended processing steps are then written in a work directory (one per instrument).
-At this time, the setup script generates such setups, ready for processing, only for CRISP and CHROMIS data.
+The first step in processing CRISP and CHROMIS data for a particular observing day is running a setup script that locates and analyzes the directory tree with the day's observed data, identifying science data as well as the various kinds of calibration data.
+A work directory (one per instrument) is created, where a configuration file and an IDL\footnote{Interactive Data Language, Harris Geospatial Solutions, Inc.} script with the recommended processing steps are written.

-Summing of calibration data: darks, flats, pinholes, polarimeteric.
-Make flat cubes.
-Statistics calculated, allows checking for outliers and removing suspicious frames as described by \citet{delacruz15crispred}.
+Most calibration data are collected as bursts of images with the same settings and exposure times as the science data.
+These bursts are then summed, resulting in calibration data where noise and (when relevant) imprints from granulation are reduced.
+This summing is performed for dark frames, flat fields, pinhole array images, and polarimetric calibrations.
+While summing, statistics are calculated.
+This allows checking for outliers and removal of suspicious frames.
+Flats and pinholes for the near-IR wavelength bands 7772 and 8542~\AA{} recorded with CRISP are corrected for back-scatter.
+See Sect.~4.2 of the CRISPRED paper for details.